DavideBruni/CIDL_lab/oral/README.md

-# Response to almost all qestions you must know the answers to before attending the exam (questions taken from Galatolo's repository)
+# Response to almost all questions you must know the answers to before attending the exam (questions taken from Galatolo's repository)

 ## a.
 Autograd and SGD